 While minor flea issues can often be solved by consistently treating your lawn, pet, and indoor pet spaces, for developed flea problems you’ll probably need to treat your entire home.
 If you’ve been dealing with fleas for several weeks or months, chances are fleas and flea eggs are now hidden all throughout your house, including your furniture, carpeting, bedding, curtains, rugs, and more.

 If your flea problem is new and small, we suggest starting by spot treating indoor pet spaces and any bedding, flooring, and furniture that your pets frequently use.
 This is where the majority of the fleas are breeding and hiding.
-Simply spray these spaces with Cedarcide All-Purpose Bug Spray every 5-7 days or more often as needed until your issue improves.
-A quick spray of Cedarcide All-Purpose Bug Spray is also great for killing any fleas you see inside.
+Simply spray these spaces with Cedarcide Original every 5-7 days or more often as needed until your issue improves.
+A quick spray of Cedarcide Original is also great for killing any fleas you see inside.

 PRO TIP: Daily vacuuming can be a big help when it comes to solving a flea problem.
 Just make sure to clean and thoroughly empty the vacuum outside after each use, otherwise you risk the fleas breeding inside your vacuum and finding a way back into your home.

-If your flea problem is more serious, we strongly suggest treating your entire indoor space, with fogging being the quickest and most cost effective option.
+If your flea problem is more serious and long-lasting, we suggest treating your entire indoor space, with fogging being the quickest and most cost effective option.
 Using the easy-to-use Cedarcide Fogging Kit, fog your entire home, starting with the rooms farthest from your planned exit.
 After fogging each space, including bathrooms, pantries, and cabinets, close them up and move onto the next area.
 Be sure to aim the fogger directly at furniture, rugs, carpeting, and bedding you suspect of flea activity.

 After fogging your home, close the front door and return in 3 hours.
-We suggest repeating this process—fogging your entire home, again—after 5-7 days.
+We suggest repeating this process—fogging your entire home—after 5-7 days.
 This will give any remaining fleas and flea eggs the opportunity to re-emerge before your next fogging treatment.